How should I perceive large font use in email?

 What About Visually Impaired Emailers?

 I know folks who make the fonts in their emails larger because it makes writing and reading emails easier.
 If that’s the case, the courteous thing to do after typing your message is to reduce the font back to default before clicking Send.
-That is unless the person on the other side likes larger fonts as well.
+That is unless the person on the other side also likes larger fonts.

-You can both agree to increase the font size if that makes it easier for both of you.
-Personally speaking, it seems the older I get, the smaller fonts get!
+You can agree to increase the font size if that makes it easier for both of you.
+Personally, it seems the older I get, the smaller the fonts get!

 This is all about perception and determining one’s intent and tone, right?
 So we look at every character, dash, dot, and choice made to try and determine what the other side means.

-Since it takes a manual setting change to increase the font size (and can make your email spammy and cause it to be misidentified as spam and possibly blocked) — folks will wonder what the reason is for the larger font.
-And if certain words or phrases are much larger, yes, one can assume the sender meant to “raise their voice” — or at the very least add strong emphasis.
+Since increasing the font size requires a manual setting change (and can make your email spammy, misidentified as spam, and possibly blocked), folks will wonder why the font is larger.
+And if certain words or phrases are much larger, yes, one can assume the sender meant to “raise their voice”—or at the very least add strong emphasis.

 If you are unsure, ask before assuming.